 After that, the yogurt cheese is ready to go!

-As you can see, today’s recipe with the cheese was a Lemon Dill mix in, and I ended up spreading it on some french loaf toast, and then adding salt and pepper, and sliced cherry tomatoes.
+As you can see, today’s recipe with the cheese was a Lemon Dill mix in, and I ended up spreading it on some toasted slices of French bread, and then adding salt and pepper, and sliced cherry tomatoes.
 OH MY GOSH, it was incredibly good!!!
+I would have added these Roasted Cherry Tomatoes in Oil and Herbs if I had any left!

 - 3 cups greek yogurt